SarahRourke/Contacts-ActiveCampaign-Code-Challenge/README.md

 To run the app locally clone github repo onto local machine and run;

     npm init
+    npm install

-Set egines for the lastes npm and node versions in your package.json (for official build/deployment on heroku);
+Set egines for the lastes npm and node versions in your package.json (skip if not for official build/deployment on heroku);

 Obtain an Api-Token (assuming this was accessable to public).
 Set this as your 'Api-Token': process.env.REACT_APP_API_TOKEN